ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 - `eZ\Publish\Core\FieldType\User\UserStorage\Gateway\LegacyStorage`

 Use `DoctrineStorage` Gateways from the same namespace instead.
-The removed classes refer to External Storage for core Field Types only.
+The removed classes refer to External Storage for core field types only.

 ### REST server